 Detailed information on support for employees can be found at Advice NI .

-Self-isolation can be difficult for individuals and impact on well-being.
+Self-isolation can be difficult and impact on your well-being.
 Advice on wellbeing while staying at home is available:

 - Coronavirus (COVID-19): taking care of your mental health and wellbeing